microsoft/Office-Online-Test-Tools-and-Documentation/docs/rest/src/files/CheckFileInfo.rst

 ..  glossary::

     BaseFileName
-        The **string** name of the file without a path.
+        The **string** name of the file, including extension, without a path.
 Used for display in user interface (UI), and determining the extension of the file.

     OwnerId
         A string that uniquely identifies the owner of the file.